Milestone Billing - Grind or Game Changer?

 But let’s be honest: while it sounds great in theory, it can be a logistical nightmare in practice.
 Managing multiple invoices, tracking deliverables, and chasing approvals at every step?
 That’s a grind.

-Think about it—every project milestone means another round of invoicing, another potential delay, and another awkward conversation with a client who hasn’t processed payment yet.
+Think about it—every project milestone means another round of invoicing, another potential delay, another awkward conversation with a client who hasn’t processed payment yet.
 Instead of sending one final invoice, you’re stuck managing a web of financial checkpoints, each one requiring attention.

 For businesses juggling multiple projects, this turns into a full-time job on top of the actual work.
 And when milestone payments get held up, cash flow suffers, turning what should be a structured process into a financial bottleneck.